-Traditional RPA is more a white elephant for enterprise automation
+Traditional RPA is more of a white elephant for enterprise automation.

 During COVID-19, we saw several years’ worth of digital transformation (3-7 years, according to McKinsey) take place in a matter of months.
 As we enter the next phase marked by consolidation, maturity, and long-term sustainability, organizations should rethink one of the core tenets of digital transformation – automating business processes.

 Robotic process automation (RPA) is entirely task-based, where you define precise rules to guide workflows in business process automation.
 Let’s say you are setting up an RPA software for invoice automation.
 At the invoice registration step, you can configure RPA to read from a file/folder, but every new source has to be manually configured.
 As you receive invoice submissions from multiple sources like cloud-drives, email, etc., the RPA script has to be updated and managed accordingly.

 Over time, this leads to RPA becoming more of a white elephant than a genuine value generator, as you will be spending outsized efforts on updating, cleaning, and maintaining your automation scripts as your enterprise grows into diverse functions/areas.